dummy-ilh/MINE/Probability  & Statistics/Concepts/Probability.md

 > **Definition — Sample Space:**
 > The set of all possible outcomes of a random experiment is called the **sample space** of the experiment, denoted as **S**.

-A sample space is often defined based on the objectives of the analysis.

 #### Example 2.1 — Camera Flash